-7. The Privacy Officer is responsible for the implementation of this policy and monitoring information collection and data security, and ensuring that all staff receives appropriate training on privacy issues and their responsibilities.
-The Privacy Officer also handles personal information access requests and complaints.
-The Privacy Officer may be contacted at the following address:
+6. The privacy officer is responsible for the implementation of this policy and monitoring information collection and data security and ensuring that all staff receives appropriate training on privacy issues and their responsibilities.
+The privacy officer also handles personal information access requests and complaints.
+The privacy officer may be contacted at the following address:

-Lynn Colliou/Executive Director

-Squash Manitoba

-145 Pacific Avenue
+Squash Manitoba 145 Pacific Avenue Winnipeg, Manitoba R3B 2Z6

-Winnipeg, MB

-R3B 2Z6

-squash@sportmanitoba.ca

-(204) 925-5661

-- 8. Duties The Privacy Officer will: - a.
-Implement procedures to protect personal information - b.
-Establish procedures to receive and respond to complaints and inquiries - c.
-Record all persons having access to personal information - d.
-Ensure any third party providers abide by this Policy - e.
-Train and communicate to staff information about Squash Manitoba's privacy policies and practices.
+- 7. Duties The privacy officer will: - a) Implement procedures to protect personal information - b) Establish procedures to receive and respond to complaints and inquiries - c) Record all persons having access to personal information - d) Ensure any third party providers abide by this policy - e) Train and communicate to staff, information about the Organization's privacy policies and practices